-The Florida Clean Indoor Air Act (FCIAA) was enacted in 1985 by the Florida Legislature.
-The purpose of this part is to protect people from the health hazards of secondhand smoke and to implement the Florida health initiative in s.20, Art.
-X of the state constitution.
-It is the intent of the Legislature to not inhibit, or otherwise obstruct, medical or scientific research or smoking cessation programs approved by the Department of Health.
+The Florida Clean Indoor Air Act (FCIAA) was passed in 1985 to protect people from the health hazards of secondhand smoke.
+This act was intended to support smoking cessation programs approved by the Department of Health.
 In November 2002, seventy-one percent of Florida's citizens voted for a constitutional amendment to prohibit smoking in all enclosed indoor workplaces.
-The smoke free law became effective July 1, 2003.
+The smoke free law went into effect on July 1, 2003.

-- Contacts for Indoor Air Quality - State - State health department contacts for radon or indoor air quality.
+- Contacts for Indoor Air Quality – State health department contacts for radon or indoor air quality.

 - Carbon Monoxide Information – Information on the prevention of Carbon Monoxide poisoning and links to other resources.